RavenousLegs

 Day3: Skiu (3400m/11160 ft) - Markha (3400m/12370 ft) : 20 km / 8 hrs

-After a hearty breakfast, we were prepared to walk for long hours again.
-I was quite thrilled on this day as I was to reach Markha Valley.
-Markha river started adding glamour to the barren trail.
-We crossed the river twice on the bridge and the third time we had to actually wade through the icy-cold river with bare feet.
-The follow trekkers on the route and we helped each other cross the river.
+After a hearty breakfast, we were ready to embark on another long walk.
+I was thrilled on this day because I was finally reaching Markha Valley.
+The Markha River added a touch of glamour to the barren trail.
+We crossed the river twice using the bridge, and the third time, we had to wade through the icy-cold river with bare feet.
+We were followed by other trekkers on the route, and we helped each other cross the river.

 Markha River - Markha Valley trek in Ladakh